dougpenny/PSDataAccessPlugin/README.md

 You can use the plugin as is, or you can modify and add to it as you see fit.

-_SwiftyPSCorePlugin is not endorsed, sponsored, or affilitated with PowerSchool in any way.
-Swift and the Swift logo are trademarks of Apple Inc._
+_SwiftyPSCorePlugin is not endorsed, sponsored, or affilitated with PowerSchool in any way._

-***